freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-18.md

 ## Description
 <section id='description'>

+When you add a lower rank heading element to the page, it's implied that you're starting a new subsection.

-After the `h3` element with the `Things cats love:` text, add an unordered list (`ul`) element.
-Note that nothing will be displayed at this point.
+After the last `h2` element of the second `section` element, add an `h3` element with the text `Things cats love:`.

 </section>